-As a non-medicated method for healing she recorded many success stories according to client feedback.
+She is a recognized meditation master, healer and teacher, having recorded many success stories according to client feedback.

 Maine Mindfulness Project teaches meditation in a variety of settings to enhance learning through meditation, to help others experience innate happiness, and to foster healing.
 This all begins from within.
 Side benefits reduce stress, build optimal learning environments, draw community closer together and create a more peaceful, enlightened society.

 Ms. Blake first taught meditation in the classroom on 09/12/2001 to 80 sixth grade students in Kona, Hawaii as a response to the events of 09/11.
 Since then she has taught meditation to enhance learning, create relaxation, gain wisdom, promote health, reform society and initiate peaceful social change through deeper awareness.

 A practicing Buddhist in the Mahayana Gelugpa tradition, she has studied extensively for over a decade with her root teacher Kachen Khen RInpoche Lobzang Tsetan and His Holiness the XIV Dalai Lama.
 In 2005 she was invited to teach meditation at the Siddhartha School in Ladakh, India and has returned to teach there many times.
 She is on the board of directors of the nonprofit Siddhartha School Project in Maine which supports the school. www.siddharthaschool.org.